Make the switch from email to Slack

 - Find and start conversations with your teammates

-- Work in channels, where teams share ideas, make decisions and move work forwards
+- Work in channels, where teams share ideas, make decisions and move work forward

 1. Say goodbye to messy email chains and hello to channels

-If emails are your most frequently used communication tool, digging through lengthy reply chains to find the right file or update is ‘just part of the job’.
+If email is your most frequently used communication tool, digging through lengthy reply chains to find the right file or update is “just part of the job.”
 The default view of a typical email inbox is a list of your past 50 emails, which could be about anything on earth.

-In Slack, all work and conversations are organised into channels instead.
+In Slack, all work and conversations are organized into channels instead.
 Each channel is a single place for a group to share messages, files and key decisions around a topic.
-And, just as you can create your own customised email folders, channels can be created around projects, topics and teams.
+And like creating your own custom email folders, channels can be created around projects, topics and teams

 Find and create channels in Slack

-Anyone in your organisation can join channels, and you’re likely to find that topics that you might create email filters for, such as announcements from HR, already have a dedicated home in Slack.
+Anyone in your organization can join channels, and you’re likely to find that topics you might create emails filters for, such as announcements from HR, already have a dedicated home in Slack.

 #proj-brand-campaign.

 Then add each person involved, along with key files.
-Every decision and update about the project can exist in that one, easy-to-find place, and you can move work forwards together.
+Every decision and update about the project can exist in that one easy-to-find place, and you can move work forward together.

 2. Give the right people visibility, no cc’ing necessary